INFORMSJoC/2023.0016/README.md

   * Test_algos files in both formats have another copy under the src folder.
   * User should use this to reproduce the multi-source results from Table 7 to Table 9 in the manuscript.
 All of these including tables and figures can also be checked from the result_smallest_0_100.xlsx and further test.xlsx under the results folder.

-### To reproduce Noisy Situation Testing
+### To reproduce Noisy Situations Testing

-* Run: scripts/Python Code/noise_test.py, or scripts/Jupiter Code/noise_test.ipynb
+* Run: scripts/py/noise_test.py, or scripts/Jupyter/noise_test.ipynb
 * Note:
   * Dimensions, Distributions, and Scales for the input data can be controlled in the code file.
   * For single-source noisy tests, users may select path-based or clique-based formulation besides the input data control